JGoyd/A18-AON_Design/README.md

 ---

-## The Big Deal
+## The Problem

-This is a property of the A18 silicon, established at tape-out. **It lives in the wiring of the die, not in any line of code running on it.** The device tree — the SoC's own self-description, enumerated from `arm-io,t8150` at boot — contains this line:
+This is a property of the A18 silicon, established at tape-out. **It lives in the wiring of the die, not in any line of code running on it.** The device tree... the SoC's own self-description, enumerated from `arm-io,t8150` at boot — contains this line:

 ```
 mapper-exclave-aop@1   <IODARTMapperNub>